Psychological Safety – The Invisible Hazard In Your Workplace

 Now in the light of all this discussion, let’s take a look at scenario 2.
 Undoubtedly, it appears to be a workplace where the leadership is committed to creating a space in which employees feel safe and encouraged to bring forward their opinions, ideas, disagreements, as well as suggestions for improvement.
 Thus, a “psychologically safe” work environment.
 Such a climate is worth building since it encourages creativity and empowers employees to share innovative ideas, suggestions, and report errors and mistakes.
 This isn’t just advantageous for long-term company growth, but also helps identify possible hazards and areas of improvement in a timely manner, ultimately reducing the possibility of accidents and injuries on-the-job.

-According to Jeanette Black, associate professor at the University of Wisconsin-Stout, “Embracing psychological safety means taking a more holistic approach to workplace and organizational practices and putting employees at the center of your culture.
-Doing so can not only enhance the experience of coming to work, but also physical safety, productivity and profitability.”
+According to Jeanette Black, associate professor at the University of Wisconsin-Stout, “Embracing psychological safety means taking a more holistic approach to the workplace and organizational practices and putting employees at the center of your culture.
+Doing so can not only enhance the experience of coming to work, but also physical safety, productivity, and profitability.”

 So, the key takeaway is that by ‘seeing’ the invisible hazard – silence – in the workplace managers can begin the process of employee engagement, worker confidence, meaningful conversations, and valuable reports that contribute to a successful, fearless and a safe and healthful workplace for both the employers and employees.